Rolisteam/DiceParser/HelpMe.md

 ## Roll two (or more) kind of dice at once.

-To make it, you have to separate all dice command by `;`
+To make it, you have to separate all dice commands by `;`

 > 1d10;1d6